keatsdothu/js-cheatsheet/README.md

 * Generators
 * Regular expressions
 * Fetch API (needs a Promise.all example)
-* Functions, objects and this (still working on it)
+* Meet the footguns: this, new, bind and super (still working on it)

-## Installation (so you can muck about and play with things in it)
+## Installation (so you can muck about and play with things)

 * Clone the repo.
 * Run _index.html_.